 Colorado Department of Transportation

 These days, more and more people are making the move to “Colorful Colorado.”
-With it’s upwards economy, enticing job opportunities and quality of life, it’s no wonder the population grew 50% in the last two decades, and is projected to hike up by half again in the coming two decades.
+With its rising economy, enticing job opportunities and high quality of life, it’s no wonder the population has grown 50% in the last two decades – and it's projected to hike up by half again in the coming two decades.
 Certainly, part of Colorado’s attraction is its more-the-merrier outlook, but such rapid growth is not possible without growing pains, especially on its highways and roads.